Who is covered by the Paid Family Medical Leave (PFML) law?

 No. You may elect to pay contributions to get coverage under the PFML law, but participation is entirely voluntary.

-Independent contractors who contract with a business that issues 1099s for more than 50% of its workforce are treated as “covered individuals,” and their contributions will be remitted to the department by that business just like the business’s employees.
+Independent contractors who contract with an employer that issues 1099-MISC tax forms for more than 50% of its workforce are treated as “covered individuals,” and their contributions will be remitted to the department by that employer just like their employees.

 Under what circumstances am I eligible for PFML benefits?